-accountability within the community.
 SWOT - Strengths, Weakness, Opportunities, Threat

-Any supporting statistics (% reductions etc) Output 2 Wider Police Family Continued support and strong working relationships with CSPO and Town Centre Rangers.
-Information shared through DMM and TPM process to support action.
+der Police Family tinued support and strong working tionships with CSPO and Town Centre tigers.
+Information shared through DMM Impact Partner to complete.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) of Ancillary orders have worked in partnership with SNH to ure the appropriate use of ancillary ers within a youth context.
+This has been portive of wider district work linked to bery and knife crime.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Use of Ancillary orders We have worked in partnership with SNH to ensure the appropriate use of ancillary orders within a youth context.
-This has been supportive of wider district work linked to robbery and knife crime.
-Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Partner to complete Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc)
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) tner to complete Impact Partner to complete.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) t have worked in partnership with SNH to ure the appropriate use of ancillary ers within a youth context.
+This has been portive of wider district work linked to pery and knife crime.
+The complete have worked in partnership with SNH to ure the appropriate use of ancillary ers within a youth context.
+This has been portive of wider district work linked to pery and knife crime.